 Having laid out the variations of metaphors and medieval hybrids that this chapter will engage with, this section will now detail which of these classifications are applicable to ‘that original hen’, Biddy Doran (110.22).
 In conjunction with this, this subsection will demonstrate that metaphor is used to create a fabular world, in which Biddy Doran’s two natures are expressed simultaneously.

-Before this section discusses these forms of metaphor and medieval hybrids, it is important to situate Biddy in context of the Wake.
+Before this section discusses these forms of metaphor and medieval hybrids, it is important to situate Biddy in the context of the Wake.
 As Laura Lovejoy notes, ‘the link between women and animals is manifest in Finnegans Wake on a grand scale’.
 Biddy is a prime example of this, as she is both the hen that uncovers the infamous letter, written by ALP in defence of her husband, and the maidservant (known as Mistress Kate) of the household.
-Lovejoy reads the hen as ALP herself, and this demonstrates the Wake’s ability to ascribe multiple identities to its characters; William York Tindall recognises this when he says that ALP is a ‘triple goddess, young, old, and middling at once.
+Lovejoy, strangely, reads the hen as ALP herself, and this demonstrates the Wake’s ability to ascribe multiple identities to its characters; William York Tindall recognises this when he says that ALP is a ‘triple goddess, young, old, and middling at once.
 Isabel and Kate are two of her aspects’.
-Biddy, is a domestic fowl, perhaps even a pet, but also the maidservant andthe mistress of the household; she is simultaneously bird and the women of the Wake.
-Additionally, her uncovering of the letter this supposedly important artifact is unearthed by a hen, .
+Biddy, then is a domestic fowl, perhaps even a pet, but also the maidservant and—if we agree with Lovejoy—the mistress of the household; she is simultaneously a bird and the women of the Wake.
+Additionally, her uncovering of the letter pokes fun at the concept of archaeology; this supposedly important artifact is unearthed by a hen, or a poor maidservant, and not an educated scholar.
+The animal, and the woman, are given the agency of the human, and usually male, archaeologist.

 Section one noted that the phrase ‘a woman is a hen’ is—in Lakoff and Johnson’s terminology—a structural metaphor; the character Biddy Doran is conceived and discussed in terms that are applicable to both ‘woman’ and ‘hen’.
 In OOO’s terminology the metaphor ‘a woman is a hen’ consists of a woman-object with hen-qualities.
 As Harman explains, metaphors reveal a correlation between two things but do not consist of two equally balanced terms.
 By placing ‘woman’ in the object position and not the quality position, we render the character human by default; the metaphor for Biddy Doran character, however, could just as easily read ‘a hen is a woman’.
 The anthropocentric nature of metaphors, particularly animal metaphors, is so firmly entrenched that the animal itself disappears, as Salisbury notes: ‘Metaphoric animals live in the borders of human imagination, where any particular animal is almost irrelevant compared to its symbolic meaning’.
 Not only do we assume the centrality of the human in metaphor, but the included animal is almost redundant, supplanted by the qualities we have decided that it possesses.
 Joyce avoids this type of anthropocentrism here through a total metaphorical structuring.